Group actions on dg-manifolds and Exact Courant algebroids: Hamiltonian symmetries of bundles over

 satisfying the equations

 which are equivalent to the equations

-These strict maps of dgla's can be alternatively understood as some closed and invariant elements in the Cartan model of equivariant cohomology, let us see how:
+These strict maps of differential graded Lie algebras can be alternatively understood as some closed and invariant elements in the Cartan model of equivariant cohomology, let us see how:

-\begin{lemma} The strict maps of dgla's $(\gr g [1] \to \gr g) \to {\gr{gsym}}^*(P,Q) $ are in 1-1 correspondence with invariant and equivariantly closed elements of degree $n+1$ of the form in the Cartan model for equivariant cohomology $\Omega^\bullet M \otimes S \gr g^*$. \end{lemma} \begin{proof} Recall first that the equivariant differential in the Cartan model for equivariant cohomology is the operator $d + \Omega^a \iota_{X_a}$(see \cite{Guillemin}).
+\begin{lemma} The strict maps of differential graded Lie algebras $(\gr g [1] \to \gr g) \to {\gr{gsym}}^*(P,Q) $ are in 1-1 correspondence with invariant and equivariantly closed elements of degree $n+1$ of the form in the Cartan model for equivariant cohomology $\Omega^\bullet M \otimes S \gr g^*$. \end{lemma} \begin{proof} Recall first that the equivariant differential in the Cartan model for equivariant cohomology is the operator $d + \Omega^a \iota_{X_a}$(see \cite{Guillemin}).

 Therefore the form $H + \xi_a \Omega^a$ is equivariantly closed if

 furthermore, the form $H + \xi_a \Omega^a$ is invariant if $\LL_{X_b}H =0 $ and

 We can see that the form $H + \xi_a \Omega^a$ is invariant and equivariantly closed if and only if the forms $H$ and $\alpha_a =\xi_a$ satisfy the equations described in (\ref{equations strict map dgla}).